Energy efficiency is a jobs machine – and local governments can get it cranking

 These are just some of the many areas Councils can look at to improving energy efficiency, reduce operational and maintenance expenses and achieve their sustainability targets all the while supporting and creating jobs through investing in EPC projects.

-One of the most effective council-wide energy efficiency strategies are the ones that combine both council facilities upgrades and programs to support local businesses and households.
+One of the most effective council-wide energy efficiency strategies is the ones that combine both council facilities upgrades and programs to support local businesses and households.

 CitySwitch is a great way to do this.
 This national program, spearheaded by Australian capital cities, represents more than 600 organisations, 16 per cent of Australia’s office space, a million people and $1 billion of spending power.